primalmotion/netboard/README.md

 between different devices.
 It works by deploying a server, then running client on your devices to sync the clipboard.

-The server uses chunked http encoding to push data to client, and while it is easier to handle the client part with the netboard client, it's perfectly possible to integrate it with anything else, like good old curl.
+The server uses websockets or chunked http encoding to push data to client, and while it is easier to handle the client part with the netboard client, it's perfectly possible to integrate it with anything else, like good old curl.

 > NOTE: netboard is NOT multi tenant.
 While it is possible to add it if there is
 > any interest in the matter, for now it just assumes that anyone connecting